Tajinder2449/Tajinder2449.github.io/ANY.md

 > * Many performances by the students of first were given in accordance with expertise in singing, dancing etc.
 > * The induction program ends with the lovely mimicry performance by a 3rd year student of **BBA**.

 ##### My experience of Student induction Program was very great.
 It was motivational, enjoying and most importantly memorable period of my journey at GNDEC.
-I learned many things in this period by many expertise.
+I learned valuable things in this period by many expertise which will remain with me for all my rest of life.